-Verify the proper operation of the system by running the Installer Test feature through the thermostat interface.
+Verify the proper operation of the system by running the Installer Test feature through the thermostat interface or Lennox Dealer Setup App.
+The Lennox Dealer Setup App is available to download at the Apple App Store or on Google Play for Android smart phones.
 Refer to the applicable Installer System Setup Guide.